zjshi/gt-pro/README.md

 Type in the command line to make GT-Pro ready to execute `chmod 755 GT_Pro`

-The main program (GT_Pro) should be found in the same directory as /path/to/gt-pro/.
+The main program (`GT_Pro`) should be found in the same directory as `/path/to/gt-pro/`.
 The GT-Pro can be added to the system path so that the main program can be accessed from anywhere.
 Reference through full path is also allowed.

 <b>Notes for C++ compiler</b>